yaakov2

 Son, “All I’m doing is going to the Mall to look around.”
 My answer to that one was fairly easy, “But looking is shopping even though you did not pay for anything today.”

 Son, “OK, what SHOULD we be doing?”
-Answer, “Those things that are pleasing to HaShem and not thing that are necessarily pleasing to us.
-This is also covered inn Shabbos, part II and III.
+Answer, “Those things that are pleasing to HaShem and not things that are necessarily pleasing to us.
+This is also covered in previous posts Shabbos, part II and Shabbos, Part III.
 Watching football is pleasing to us, but are we using it to glorify G-d?
 Playing football?
 Could be… If we are playing football with unbelievers in order to tell them about HaShem and the joy of serving Him.
 But if we are just playing to pass time, then that time could be better spent reading the bible, listening to recordings about HaShem or watching pre-recorded video on talks about HaShem.
 Mostly, it comes down to how much do we love G-d and how much do we want to please him.
-(Something taken from and earlier comment.)
+(Something taken from an earlier comment.)
 We can play for just the fun of football at another time on another day.

 If walking in the forest is communion, so be it.
 Not argument there.
 But not at the expense of gathering with other believers on a weekly basis.
 We should be walking with HaShem, G-d, every day, all the time, in a state of constant communion and prayer.
 This is what Paul meant when he said to be in constant prayer.
 A prayer, after all, is communion with G-d and not necessarily bowing your head and closing your eyes.
 That would be really dangerous on the interstate at 60 mph.